Is 13/16 Bigger Than 3/4

 Q: Is there a quick way to estimate which fraction is larger without performing calculations?

 A: Sometimes, a quick visual estimation is possible.
-For example, if you compare 1/10 and 9/10, you can immediately see that 9/10 is significantly larger.
-However, this approach isn't always reliable for close comparisons.
+Which means for example, if you compare 1/10 and 9/10, you can immediately see that 9/10 is significantly larger.
+On the flip side, this approach isn't always reliable for close comparisons.

 Conclusion: Mastering Fraction Comparison